nteract/docs/doc-contributor/components-tasks.md

 ## Publishing the components documentation

-The documentation should auto-deploy after a PR is merged.
+The documentation should after a PR is merged.
 If it does not, please contact Safia, Carol, or Kyle on Slack #docs.
 For your information, the auto-deploy uses Zeit's now project.